Pr0xximity999/Quartz/content/Info-tidbits/Network protocols/TCP protocol.md

-A TCP connection is a two way communication protocol that uses a mechanism to ensure that data transfer is done properly.<br>This is achieved by using a *three way handshake*
+A TCP (Transmission Control Protocol) connection is a two way communication protocol that uses a mechanism to ensure that data transfer is done properly.<br>This is achieved by using a *three way handshake*

 Before the data is sent, the sender sends a **SYN**(sync).